loda-lang/loda-programs/README.md

 The LODA language is an assembly language with instructions for common integer operations.
 It supports an unbounded set of memory cells storing integer, arithmetic operations and a loop based on a lexicographical order descent on memory regions.

+### Memory

-__Memory:__ Programs operate on memory consisting of an unbounded sequence of memory cells `$0`,`$1`,`$2`,... each storing an integer.
+Programs operate on memory consisting of an unbounded sequence of memory cells `$0`,`$1`,`$2`,... each storing an integer.
 There are three types of operands supported:

 1. __Constants__, for example 5.
 2. __Direct memory access__, for example `$5`.
 Reads or writes the value of the fifth memory cell.
 3. __Indirect memory access__, for example `$$7`.
 Reads the value at memory cell #7 and interpretes it as an address.
 For instance, if the value of `$7` is 13, then `$$7` accesses the memory cell #13.

+### Arithmetic Operations

-__Instructions:__ These are the instructions supported by LODA.
+These are the following instructions supported by LODA.
 In the following, let `a` be a direct or an indirect memory access, and let `b` be a constant, a direct or an indirect memory access.

-## Arithmetic Operations

 | Operation | Name           | Description |
 |:---------:|:--------------:|-------------|